 Rowe Woods and the Cincinnati Nature Center will stand

-as a memorial to Stan Rowe.
+as a memorial to Stan Rowe and Carl Krippendorf.
 Stan was on the board of the National Audubon Society when it was left a

 large estate in Greenwich, Connecticut, together with a substantial